Ottermad/ottermad.github.io/_posts/2023-09-24-QC-Course-Qiskit.md

 Now, we've learnt a little bit about quantum computing let's get started by programming one.

 ## Python
-We're going to be using the Python programming language to start writing quantum programmes.
+We're going to be using the Python programming language to start writing quantum programs.
 So I'm going to assume you know a little bit of Python and have it installed locally.

 I'm also going to assume that you have a little bit of knowledge of how to use the terminal (or command prompt on Windows).